-The biggest difference between the demands placed on a sighted student and a sight-impaired student is the managerial skills that visually-challenged students have to rapidly develop.
-The interface between me and scientific material is other people.
-Essentially, in addition to my role as a student and/or a researcher, I also function as an employer with a small staff of access assistants that I like to call “readers”.
+The biggest difference between the demands placed on sighted students and visually-impaired students is in the number of managerial skills that visually-impaired students have to rapidly develop.
+Others are the intermediate between and scientific material and me.
+Essentially, in addition to my role as a student and/or a researcher, I function as an employer to a small staff of access assistants that I like to call “readers”.

-Readers assist me in the sight-demanding aspects of my work.
-This includes reading and recording textbooks and journal articles, describing plots, figures, and equations, taking dictations from me, taking notes during lectures and presentations, organizing my recorded and printed materials, and whatever else comes up through the course of my day that requires sight.
+Readers assist me in the sight-demanding parts of my work.
+These include reading, recording textbooks and journal articles, describing plots, figures, and equations, taking dictations from me, taking notes during lectures and presentations, organizing my recorded and printed materials, and whatever else comes up through the course of my day that requires sight.

 Depending on your needs, it can help to have readers specialize in different areas.
 Some example categories are:

-CatalogingYou might want to have one person who is solely responsible for keeping your materials organized, digitally and in print, so that there’s consistency in how things are organized.
+For consistency, you might want to have one person who is solely responsible for keeping your materials organized, digitally and in print.

-In order to work effectively with readers, I’ve learned that I need to be approachable but firm.
-I have worked with readers who are close to my age, sometimes even my academic peers.
-It is ok to be friends, but at the end of the day it’s a question of whether you’re working effectively.
+In order to work well with readers, I’ve learned that I need to be approachable but firm.
+I have worked with readers who are close to my age and sometimes even my academic peers.
+It is okay to be friends, but at the end of the day, it’s a question of whether you are working effectively.
 It is also very important that I know what I aim to accomplish with my readers.
-Having a clear expectations and goals for the readers prevents our time from becoming disorganized.
+Having clear expectations and goals for the readers protects our time from disorganization.

 Another challenge is learning to work people with different personalities, communication styles, educational backgrounds, and interests.
 One thing I have learned is how to adapt my critiquing style based on a person’s personality.
 Giving the same criticism to person A and person B could have very different effects.
 Something that could make person B cry might not phase person A at all.
 It all comes down to communication styles and learning how to adapt to or circumvent differences.